owirsching/cc-m9-let-it-snowglobe/README.md

 ## Challenge
 I pushed myself out of my comfort zone by including options for the user to stop the fall of snowflakes and shake the snowglobe.
 I had to figure out where these variables would need to be passed in order to actually start and stop the movement of the snowflakes.
 At first, I thought that making a global variable would work, but ended up deciding that it was necessary to keep track of each individual snowflake.
 I then had to figure out how the user could shake or suspend.
 Through looking examples of processing, I was able to figure out that I could use the keyboard to interact with the program.
 This was an important challenge for me because it taught me how to look through documentation and examples for a language that I was completely unfamiliar with.
 Going forward, I could have implemented a feature where your drawing impacts the surrounding snowflakes and makes them move.

+### Credit
+I learned how to interact with the program using the keyboard from this example: https://editor.p5js.org/ehagan/sketches/dlcBuy7NC